lyft/Kronos-Android/ROADMAP.md

   of accuracy on its own.
 * There is no background sync triggers.
 At the same time, there is a recommended sync timeout on successful sync.
 NTP servers provide polling interval which should be used to optimize the network traffic.
-I believe that sync should be done by consumers.
+I believe the sync should be done by consumers.
 For example, Android has short-living processes and it makes sense to use something like WorkManager to run periodic sync.
 At the same time, server processes are long-lived and might get away with a thread-based sync.